The Level Legal Guide to Legalweek 2026

 Time Bound: Excursions for Every Schedule

-When you need a break from Legalweek, or if you have some time around the conference to spare, here are some of our top tips of things to do around the city – from 15 minutes to one day.
+After Legalweek, or if you have some time around the conference to spare, here are some of our tips for things to do around the city.

 Thirty Minutes

-• Stroll in Central Park: Take a rejuvenating constitutional in Central Park.
-The southern entrance is a short walk from the Hilton, offering a quick and easy urban retreat.
-Plus, it ties perfectly with our “Fit & Focused” fitness recommendations.
+• Stroll in Central Park: Take a rejuvenating walk in Central Park.
+The southern entrance is a 12-minute cab ride from the Javits Center, offering a quick and easy urban retreat.
+Don’t miss the Bethesda Terrace & Fountain in the heart of the park or the iconic Reservoir, the largest body of water in the park.

 Two Hours